J0uda/react-challenges/03.Adjacent Elements/README.md

 if you want to return more thant one element, you need to wrap the content in a Fragment which allows JSX to have a single element, but won't get rendered into the DOM.

-there are two ways to do this.Either use the React.Fragment element or alternatively you can use the shorthand syntax, <></>
+there are two ways to do this.use the React.Fragment element or alternatively you can use the shorthand syntax, <></>

 ```javascript
 function Welcome() {